maheshphutane/ChatRoom/README.md

 # ChatRoom
-Real Time Chat app with multiple chat room No database.
+Real Time Chat app with multiple chat room with No database using node.js.

 intsall following libraries: